 - See Berlin’s more than 9,000 cherry blossoms.
 After the wall fell, Japan gifted Berlin with thousands of cherry blossom trees to mark a new era in her history.
 Find out where to find cherry blossoms in Berlin.

 - Peruse art galleries during Gallery Weekend.
-Contemporary art fans will enjoy this weekend where over 50 art galleries open their doors for three days.
+Contemporary art fans will enjoy this weekend in Berlin where over 50 art galleries open their doors for three days.
 Learn more about it on the Berlin tourism website .

 - Enjoy International Museum Day’s special tours and talks.
 This international event also takes place in Berlin and gives visitors a special museum experience!

 - Participate in two of Berlin’s biggest street fairs: Carneval of Cultures and May Day.
 Each of these street fairs gives you a chance to experience fabulous street food and live music.

 - Take part in Europe’s largest street fair: Gay Pride in Berlin.
 More than 400,000 people participate every year.
 Happens in mid-July.